Blockstream/green_ios/README.md

 ## Build requirements

+### Global requirements

-Get the command line builds tools
+Get the command line builds tools, or ensure they are up to date

 `xcode-select --install`

-Install CocoaPods dependencies

-`pod install`

 On macOS 10.14 Mojave, you have to run another step after installing the command line tools:

 `installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /`

+### Local requirements

+Install CocoaPods dependencies locally

+`pod install`

 ## Build GDK for Mac OSX